Actually, and ironically, this is not Baseball Bill's time of year.

-Bill had fortified himself for the task.
-"We brought a cooler of beer.
+Bill had fortified himself for the task: "We brought a coller of beer.
 Lasted till the Harbor Tunnel."
-He was dressed in his best sloppy jeans, and a red plastic Senators' batting helmet.
-And he was righteously convinced that the mission was proper.
-"I didn't like the man.
+He was dressed in his best sloppy jeans and a red plastic Senators' batting helmet.
+And he was righteously convinced that the mission was proper: "I didn't like the man.
 What can I say?"

 Holdforth arranged with the Oriole ushers, many of whom he knew, to let him alone for half an inning.
 That was how much time they gave him.

-"I just knew i I'd get his goat," recalled Bill one recent afternoon.
+"I just knew I'd get his goat," recalled Bill one recent afternoon.
 "He kept asking us why we didn't get the hell out of there.
-I said, 'Because you got the hell out of here .
+I said, 'Because you got the hell out of here.
 It was just a supreme satisfaction to get him to react that way."

 "Would I," asked Baseball Bill, "waste a beer on a guy like that?"

-Still, Basebll Bill's revenge was empty.
+Still, Baseball Bill's revenge was empty.
 The Senators have not returned, and no team has yet taken their place.
-Baseball Bill said he does not even bother to read about teams that may move here."I'll be there when they're there," is how he puts it.
+Baseball Bill said he does not even bother to read about teams that may move here.
+"I'll be there when they're, there," is how he puts it.

 For now, Baseball Bill tends bar at the Hawk and Dove, a Capitol Hill saloon.
-Some days, He plays softball, but at 26, and an unimaginable number of pounds (It's been years since I weighed myself.
+Some days, he plays softball, but at 26, and an almost unimaginable number of pounds ("It's been years since I weighed myself.
 I don't want to know"), he has been relegated to second-string catcher.